 Uphill terrain is subject to closure due to operations and conditions.

 Follow the link below for designated uphill and downhill route information.More >

 Bretton Woods supports individuals who wish to pursue alternative methods of accessing our trail systems.
 All uphill travel or skinning is done, solely, at each individual’s own risk.
 Those who wish to skin, snowshoe, or otherwise access Bretton Woods trails via uphill travel are responsible for their own actions, safety and equipment.
 Individuals must purchase an uphill access ticket for $25.00 at the outside ticket window.

 Please note: Uphill traffic is only allowed during normal hours of operation and last uphill trek stops one hour prior to the lifts closing for the day.

-Join us for fun summer activities at Bretton Woods!
+Join us for fun year-round activities at Bretton Woods!

 Cranmore Uphill Travel

 Cranmore encourages uphill travel and wants to make sure guests traveling uphill are doing so in a safe manner.
 All guests traveling uphill MUST have a valid lift ticket, or season pass.
 For the safety of guests and on-hill operation staff, uphill travel is NOT PERMITTED DURING NON-OPERATIONAL HOURS, except 7AM prior to normal operating hours.
 Accessing the mountain outside of these hours is considered TRESPASSING and will be enforced.